sohelazmi/sohelazmi/README.md

 # Hi 👋 I am Sohel

 On the journey of code since 2022.
-It's been almost 3 years ,enjoying the flow and wanna keep up with it.
+Currently, enjoying the flow and wanna keep up with it.

 - 🧍 Pursued Bachelor in Technology (_4th year_)
 - ☁️ Shows interest in cloud computing, I choosed [Salesforce](https://www.salesforce.com/in/) as my primary goal.
-- 📃 Admin, PD1 and Associate Certification.
+- 📃 Admin, PD1, Associate and AI Associate Certification.
 - 🏆 My Trailhead profile: **[sazmi9](https://www.salesforce.com/trailblazer/sazmi9)**
 - 🧠 Knows about
   - [Salesforce](https://www.salesforce.com/in/) Administration,